 The continued development of the aural concepts learned in MUS 125 through sight-singing and various dictations, with more elaborate interval work and rhythm exercises.
 Drills include melodic, harmonic and rhythmic dictation and sight-singing.

-Prerequisite: Audition and approval of instructor Private instruction in guitar for non-music majors.
+Private instruction in guitar for non-music majors.
 1 credit = one 30-minute weekly lesson with a 30-minute weekly studio class.

 APPLIED PIANO for non-music majors